Tourist visa hurdles cost UK millions - report

 Global Blue operates a network of tax refund points for foreign shoppers.

-Chinese shoppers were shown to prefer buying watches and jewellery, while Russians most commonly bought clothing.
+Chinese shoppers were shown to prefer buying clothing, while Russians most commonly bought watches and jewellery.

 "Chinese tourists often prefer to shop in Europe where they can save as much as 50 percent on luxury goods," said Dai Bin, president of the China Tourism Academy.